JokeDip/JokeDip/README.md

 • 👀 I’m interested in coding and many other things like reading, and sports ⚙️.

-• 🌱 I’m currently learning JavaScript.
+• 🌱 I’m know some basic JavaScript.

 • 🧠 I know HTML, and CSS.